Same-sex marriage in Bonaire, Sint Eustatius and Saba

-Same-sex marriage in Bonaire, Sint Eustatius and Saba has been legal since 10 October 2012, the effective date of legislation passed by the States General of the Netherlands enabling same-sex couples to marry.
+Same-sex marriage has been legal in Bonaire, Sint Eustatius and Saba since 10 October 2012, the effective date of legislation passed by the States General of the Netherlands enabling same-sex couples to marry.
+The Caribbean Netherlands was the first jurisdiction in the Caribbean to legalise same-sex marriage, and was followed a few months later by French territories, including Guadeloupe and Martinique, in May 2013.

-The Caribbean Netherlands were the first jurisdiction in the Caribbean to legalise same-sex marriage, and were followed a few months later by French Caribbean territories, including Guadeloupe and Martinique, in May 2013.
+Saba and Bonaire have been named among the best marriage destinations for same-sex couples in the Caribbean.

 Background

 In 1954, the islands of Aruba, Curaçao, Bonaire, Sint Maarten, Saba, and Sint Eustatius became a constituent country of the Kingdom of the Netherlands, known as the Netherlands Antilles.
 Aruba seceded from the Netherlands Antilles in 1986 to become its own separate constituent country within the Kingdom.
-The Netherlands Antilles was dissolved in 2010; Curaçao and Sint Maarten joined Aruba in becoming autonomous constituent countries, while Saba, Bonaire and Sint Eustastius became special municipalities of the Netherlands proper.
+The Netherlands Antilles was dissolved in 2010, with Curaçao and Sint Maarten joining Aruba in becoming autonomous constituent countries, while Saba, Bonaire and Sint Eustastius became special municipalities of the Netherlands proper.
 Voters in Saba and Bonaire had voted for integration into the Netherlands in referendums in 2004, while Sint Eustastius had voted against integration in 2005.
 Under the law of the Netherlands Antilles, same-sex couples were not permitted to marry, despite same-sex marriage having been legalised in the Netherlands proper in 2001.